PedroACFerreira/File_Sync/GUI/Readme.md

 To check for file modification, it uses size or modified date.
 If strict flag is set, it will use hashing to verify modified files.
 Also uses hashing to verify files after copy, to ensure no corruption. xxHash algorithm is used for its speed and safety.
 All alterations made to the target folder are logged in a separate file.
+Multiprocessing can be enabled to speed up operation with the defined number of processes.
+A task can be created in Windows Task Scheduler to automate synchronization at the defined intervals.
+Options are provided to automate removing the task if required.

 ## Options